dannycahillsoftware/athscript/README.md

 Limitations: CoinGecko only lists a subset of all tokens launched.
 I'm trying to make this script more robust by interfacing with a differnt API that has data about all coins.

-If you want to use this script, just fork it and replace my hidden API key with your own.
-Go to the CoinGecko developers console and make your own key if you don't already have one.